 Finja Beast Druid Deck

 The following guide contains instruction on how to play Murloc Beast Druid.
 Beast Druid was a deck that has often been on the fringes of competitive play, due to it having many powerful options, but generally being outclassed by other, more consistent Druid decks.
-In Standard format, most of the core Druid decks have been gutted by card nerfs, meaning that Beast Druid finally has its opportunity to shine.
+Most of the core Druid decks have been gutted by card nerfs, meaning that Beast Druid finally has its opportunity to shine.

 This deck costs 5,000 and it is made up of the following cards.

 Beast Druid is a take on the aggressive form of Druid that aims to take board control and use the momentum gained from playing powerful Beasts each turn to eventually overrun opponents.
 The Presence of Finja, the Flying Star and other Murlocs in the deck provides a method to quickly populate the board with strong minions and put opponents on the back foot.

 Unlike most Druid decks, Beast Druid does not choose to include Wild Growth in their deck.
 The reason for this is that you play a reduced amount of late-game when compared to a regular Druid deck, and you play a more consistent curve of minions to play out on the board.
 With this in mind, you would prefer to play out a minion on each turn and not skip your Turn 2 just to accelerate your Mana.

 The deck aims to make it through the early-game using cheap minions like Bluegill Warrior, Druid of the Swarm and Dire Mole.
 Reactive plays using Wrath are also a consideration and should be used where possible, as surviving to start pumping out powerful mid-game minions is the only real aim.